AndyTza/andytza.github.io/_pages/research.md

 If you would like to learn more about our research, please find some relevant publications [here](https://andytza.github.io/publications/).

-## Type II Supernovae in the Local Universe with the Zwicky Transient Facility
+## Type-II Supernovae in the Local Universe with the Zwicky Transient Facility
 ___

+Over the last year, I have been working as a post-baccaleruare research student and support scientist for the [Zwicky Transient Facility (ZTF)](https://www.ztf.caltech.edu/) survey.

 Under the mentorship of Professor Mansi Kasliwal and Ph.D student Kishalay De, my research at Caltech aims to broadly understand supernova populations in the local universe using data from the Zwicky Transient Facility (ZTF) survey.
 I am a contributing member of the Census of the Local Universe (CLU) ZTF experiment that aims to spectroscopically classify all transients within 200 Mpc.